 OK, I get it.
 I need to write my personal statement myself.
 But I'm still stuck.

 I hear you.
 There are loads of places to get help with writing your personal statement that range from free (asking your parents or teachers) to more costly.
 Check out my blog post The definitive guide to where to get help with your personal statement for more on that.

 The thing you really need to remember is that a personal statement is a little bit like an essay.
 You need to include certain bits of information, you need to structure it in a certain way and include certain things like your reflections on your further reading.
 It's these little bits of you that make it personal within the generic structure of a personal statement.

-To help you with this I've created an e-course which takes you from blank piece of paper to done in three easy steps.
-Through nineteen short videos I guide you through identifying all the things you could possibly talk about (there's more than you might think) and narrowing it all down to the things that your really should say and will impress the most.
+To help you with this I've created an online course which takes you from blank piece of paper to done in three easy steps.
+Through a series of short videos I guide you through identifying all the things you could possibly talk about (there's more than you might think) and narrowing it all down to the things that you really should say and will impress the most.
 I then show you how to craft a compelling opening sentence, tinker about with the structure to get the perfect flow and go through the editing process.

-Find out more about my UCAS personal statement help.
+Find out more about my Personal Statement Masterclass.
 Just be rest assured of one thing: I won't be writing it for you!